-With the increasing number of individual users and companies announcing their movement to the cloud, major cloud storage providers develop and the competition in the cloud grows.
+With the increasing number of individual users and companies moving to the cloud, major cloud storage providers develop and the competition in the cloud grows.
 While Dropbox still seems to be the king of user-oriented cloud service, the companies like Google, Apple and Microsoft are not far behind it.

 Google Drive was introduced on April 24th this year and has instantly become a darling of faithful Gmail users.
 Though a lot of negative buzz surrounded Google Drive upon its launch, now it seems that the situation settled and the users freely choose it as their major cloud provider.
 Its excellent integration with Google Docs, Google Search and Google + is probably the main reason the users turn to Google Drive.